-Presented by: George Nikolopoulos, Regional Sales Manager
+By George Nikolopoulos, Regional Sales Manager

-Carbopol® is used as a thickener in lotions, creams and gels.
+In the cosmetic industry, Carbopol is used as a thickener in lotions, creams and gels.
 It is also used to stabilize, suspend, and control the release of pharmaceutical products.
 At low concentrations, suspensions flow easily with a slippery feel.
 At higher concentrations, high viscosity varieties form gels that are pseudoplastic.
 At rest, the batch has a very high viscosity and resistance to flow.
 When shear force is applied by a mixer or pump, the apparent high viscosity is reduced.

 The typical powder is very light and fluffy, forming clouds of airborne dust if not handled carefully.
 It tends to float on water, requiring a good vortex to wet out.
 Once wet, it swells quickly creating high viscosity.
 Different varieties produce varying viscosities, but most are used below 1% concentration.
 The crosslinked polymers are not actually water soluble, but swell into hydrated spheres that give the product its rheological properties.